What to Eat in One Day in Bologna: A Food Lover's Guide

 Especially if you were wondering how many different ways pork can be cooked (Spoiler: soooo many).

-Our Bologna food tours can save you time and bad tastes, but if you prefer to go on your own walk around Mercato di Mezzo.
+Our Bologna food tours can save you time and bad taste, but if you prefer to go on your own walk around Mercato di Mezzo.

 The medieval Piazza Maggiore, the two towers and the intricate complex of Basilica di Santo Stefano are just a few steps away from the mortadella.